wilkelab/ungeviz/README.md

 # ungeviz

-Tools for visualizing uncertainty with ggplot2, written by Claus O.
+Tools for visualizing uncertainty with ggplot2.
-Wilke

 This package is meant to provide helpful add-on functionality for ggplot2 to visualize uncertainty.
 The package is particularly focused on